Avian Flu & Antarctica

 Avian Flu is a highly contagious disease that primarily affects birds, but it is also known to affect mammals including species like seals who are often found in association with seabirds.
 The risk to wildlife is great, which is why the protective biosecurity measures introduced by IAATO in Antarctica are so important.

-On South Georgia, Avian Flu has been shown to particularly affect brown skuas, kelp gulls, giant petrels, elephant seals and fur seals.
-It has not spread among its famous king penguin colonies.
+Avian Flu has been shown to particularly affect brown skuas, kelp gulls, giant petrels, elephant seals and fur seals.
+To date, it has not spread among penguins.

 • Does Avian Flu carry any risk to humans?